orrymevorach/midnight-cookie/contentful/README.md

 <b>To migrate all content models and entries from one space into another, we:</b>

 <ol>
-    <li>1.
-On the command line, log into the space of which we want to import existing data from</li>
+    <li>On the command line, log into the space of which we want to export existing data from</li>
-    <li>2.
-Export all data from the space</li>
+    <li>Export all data from the space</li>
-    <li>3.
-On the command line, log into the space of which we want to export data to</li>
+    <li>On the command line, log into the space of which we want to import data to</li>
-    <li>4.
-Export the data file into the new space</li>
+    <li>Import the data file into the new space</li>
 </ol>

 ---